iar1000/voronoiagram/README.md

 1) **Point Event**: The sweep line encounters a new target point, a new arc is added to the beach line tracking the boarder of the new cell
 2) **Circle Event**: The length of an arc shrinks to zero, a new vertex in the Voronoi diagram is created from where a new cell boundary starts

-#### Point Event

-The sweep line encounters target point $t_k$.
-The horizontal line $h_k$ going through $t_k$ is going to intersect with a parabola $p_k \in P$ to the left of the sweep line.
-A new parabola is introduced to the beach line at the intersection of $h_k$ and $p_k$.
-It is infitesimally small in the beginning and starts to grow as the sweep line progresses, tracking the equidistance level curve for the newly incorporated point $t_k$.

-As the sweep line progresses only in one direction, we know the order of the point events in advance.
-Sorting the target points in advance allows us an efficient lookup for the next point event.

-#### Circle Event

-Circle events are created on the beach line by three neighbouring target points.
-Each of the three points has an arc associated with it, all part of the beach line, which indicates equidistance from the closest target point and the sweep line.
-While all of the target points grow their cell, their respective arcs on the beach line grow with them, until one of them is "squashed" to length zero by the other two.
-This is going to happen at point $v_i$, which has the same distance to all three neighbours.
-A Voronoi vertex is created at this location and the parabola with empty length is removed, because we know that in the final diagram, a border is starting at that point.

 ### Pseudo Code